 Native ladybirds emerge as adults in the late summer, feed up and then lie dormant over the winter and emerge in spring to mate (they look quite comical doing this) and lay eggs.
 The invasive foreign harlequin ladybirds, which appear in a bewildering variety of liveries, breed all summer.
 This supposedly gives them an advantage over the indigenous species, but in recent years there have not been that many of them, so perhaps the invasion is not being as dangerous as was initially feared.

 Dock bugs and shield bugs of various kinds (such as green or sloe/hairy shield bugs) also emerge from hibernation in April and look for a mate.
 You need to be sharp-eyed to spot them on shrubs, however.
+There are also tiny black bugs and beetles on dandelion flowers, one species (which is in fact brown if you look closely) being the fruitworm beetle.

 More April pages: